-Catherine Angell Sohn
+2003 Catherine Angell Sohn

-The Healthcare Businesswomen’s Association (HBA) has named Catherine Angell Sohn, PharmD, Vice President, Worldwide Business Development and Member of the Executive Committee at GlaxoSmithKline (GSK) Consumer Healthcare, as the 2003 “Woman of the Year.”
-Sohn is being honored for her outstanding achievements in business, her demonstrated leadership and team-building skills and her support for women’s career advancement.
+The Healthcare Businesswomen’s Association (HBA) recognized Catherine Angell Sohn, Pharm.D., as its 2003 Woman of the Year.
+Sohn is honored for her outstanding achievements in business, her demonstrated leadership and team-building skills and her support for women’s career advancement.

 Sohn is celebrated by her colleagues for her strategic insight, ability to lead and manage change, her skills in negotiation and diplomacy both within the company and internationally, the courage to take risks, commitment to mentoring, her seemingly boundless energy and optimism and her devotion to family.
 A plaque on Sohn’s desk announces, “It can be done!”

 At the former SmithKline Beecham Pharmaceuticals, where she was also a member of the Global Strategic Product Development Executive Committee, Sohn was instrumental in a major initiative to align markets, global marketing and clinical development.
-Sohn cites the introduction of important new medicines, such as the depression and anxiety disorder treatment, Paxil, and Engerix-B, a vaccine for hepatitis B, in the US, and the global strategic product development for Avandia, GSK’s diabetes treatment, as significant achievements “because of the improvements they have made in people’s lives.”
+Sohn cites the introduction of important new medicines, such as the depression and anxiety disorder treatment, Paxil, and Engerix-B, a vaccine for hepatitis B, in the U.S. and the global strategic product development for Avandia, GSK’s diabetes treatment, as significant achievements “because of the improvements they have made in people’s lives.”